-I’m Julian, a commercial photographer, based in Germany, with a focus on entertainment and advertisement.
+I’m Julian, a commercial photographer, based in Germany, with a focus on entertainment and advertising photography.
 I work for clients, local and international, who need images or films centered around music, movies or specific products.
 As a photographer and director, I like to tell stories.
 Sometimes the stories are conceptual and sometimes they are more about an editorial narrative.

 I never planned to become a photographer – making pictures somehow just popped up in my life one day.
 I got the chance to attend a concert for a newspaper I was working for during my time at university.
 I’ve always been in love with Art and Music, so I took a chance and I have never stopped since.
 Shooting music has led me all around the world with stops in between to meet amazing and inspiring people (the backstage access and parties were a nice perk too).

 When I studied at university, I started to really make pictures.
 I froze storytelling moments, which normally only last a hundredths of a second.
 Even today, I’m still amazed at how an image can be worth a thousand words.
 After school, I assisted Felix Rachor for 2 years.
 He was one of the best mentors.
 Inspiring, distilling a good work habit, and encouraging me to create my own images.

 Today, I shoot documentaries for magazines, cover-artwork, ads and commissioned portraits.
 I spend a lot of time preparing for my pictures, and I spend even more time nurturing my passion and my knowledge.
 I share my knowledge with the people I meet, and I’m happy when someone can learn from what I do.
 Why you might ask?
 When we can teach someone or inspire someone to do something, they might make that same impact on another person.
 Small acts can make a big impact.